TestStack/TestStack.docs/_source/FluentMVCTesting/usage.md

     _controller.WithCallTo(c => c.Index()).ShouldReturnContent("expected content", "content/type");
     _controller.WithCallTo(c => c.Index()).ShouldReturnContent("expected content", "content/type", Encoding.UTF8);

+### TempData

+    _controller.Index();

+    _controller.ShouldHaveTempDataProperty("Message")
+    _controller.ShouldHaveTempDataProperty("Message", "Welcome to the website.")
+    _controller.ShouldHaveTempDataProperty<string>("Message", m => m.Contains("Welcome"))

+It is important to note that the compiler cannot infer the generic type argument based on the given lambda expression and so you must explicitly supply a generic type argument in all cases.

+It may also be important to note that the temp data test methods break the convention slightly by defining test methods directly on the `Controller` instead of on the immediate result of `WithCallTo`.
+This is slightly counter-intuitive at first, but ultimately, it enables you to be more dynamic when writing your tests.

 ### Model tests

 If you assert that the action returns a view of some sort there are some other methods that you can call (seen easily using intellisense).
 These allow you to check the model, e.g.: